bodote/cheatsheets/angular_ngrx.md

 # Architecture
 * All reducers that potentially change the state or the (feature-) slice of the state need to be together in one module/feature
-* but you can **read** not only the state of the local feature-slice but alway also the whole global state.
+* but you can **read** not only the state of the local feature-slice but always also the whole global state.
 You just can not **WRITE** from an external/another module/feature. **BUT** lazy loaded modules could not be loaded yet, so the corresponding state/slice could not exist yet.
 * you can dispatch action in another module, can you really ? be aware of violating dependeny cycles to other modules!

 ## effect vs Route Guard
 to load data 2 possibilities:
 1. trigger a "Load" - Action on ngOnInit of the Component to be displayed now, and let an effect then load the data, then the effect triggers another action to store the new data in the store. -> needs 2 actions: one for tigger loading from backend, one for trigger loading data into the store